Golf’s S’pore Ladies Masters returns in June, to include eight spots for local amateurs

 “It’s great to gain more experience.
 You’re able to make more new friends with players from all around the world and learn from them.”

-The 20-year-old added that the experience at the 2024 edition taught her many invaluable lessons.
+The 20-year-old added that the experience of playing in the 2024 edition had taught her many invaluable lessons.

 She said: “At that time, I was still kind of a kid, and so being able to compete with people of different ages and from different places, you’re able to speak to them more and just observe how they solve problems and get creative with their shots.”

-China’s Pang Runzhi will be back to defend her crown, after she claimed a dramatic one-shot victory over compatriot Cai Danlin two years ago.
+China’s Pang Runzhi will be back to defend her crown, after she claimed a dramatic one-shot victory over compatriot Cai Danlin in 2024.
 The event was not held in 2025 due to difficulties in securing suitable dates.

 Her compatriots Xu Ying, the top individual at the 2025 World Amateur Team Championships who has since joined the professional ranks, and teenage sensation Ren Yijia, will also play in Singapore.